 From a security perspective, the fact that applications cannot see each other is a major perk.
 An added benefit to this is that the attached surface of the application is smaller than if it was not running within a container.
 Software such as Docker uses this kind of virtualisation.
 As the containers share the underlying “kernel” this can be a very efficient way of protecting untrusted applications from each other.

 One well-known example of containers in the mobile space is Samsung’s Knox Container, that lets you have a second instance of Android on your phone, protected from your normal environment.

 What are Sandboxes?

-Perhaps the most complicated term we discuss here is sandboxes, as it is used in a few different contexts.
+Perhaps the most complicated term we discuss here are sandboxes, as it is used in a few different contexts.
 Today, one of the most common uses for the word sandbox might not even be directly related to computer security.
 When a vendor invites you to run your software “in their sandbox” they might not mean a secure environment where you can run your software, but rather just an API you can connect to from your own server.
 In this context, a sandbox is more like a play area for kids.

-How does this apply to SCA in particular?
+How Does this Apply to SCA in Particular?

 In article 22 of the European Commission’s “Regulatory technical standards for strong customer authentication and command and secure open standards of communication” (RTS) there is a general requirement that “Payment service providers shall ensure that the processing and routing of personalised security credentials and of the authentication codes generated in accordance with Chapter II take place in secure environments in accordance with strong and widely recognised industry standards.”

 This requirement of using a secure environment would also be valid for the smartphones where end-users might enter their credentials to access their banking app.
 The obvious question that follows from this requirement is “when is a secure environment secure enough” if it runs on a customer’s device?
 From a computer security researcher perspective, the only truly secure environment is one which is turned off, and located in a safe on the bottom of the ocean.